Analysis | The debate over whether the Senate can hear Trump’s impeachment: An explainer

 Some argue that in the phrase “the Senate shall have the sole power to try all impeachments,” “all” would permissibly include the impeachment a president who has left office.

 In Trump’s case, the House impeached him as a sitting president, but the Senate trial began after his term ended on Jan.
 20. That adds another wrinkle of uncertainty.
-Sen. Patrick Leahy (D-Vt.), the longest-serving senator in the majority, is presiding over Trump’s trial, not Chief Justice John G. Roberts Jr., who was asked to preside and declined.
+Sen. Patrick J. Leahy (D-Vt.), the longest-serving senator in the majority, is presiding over Trump’s trial, not Chief Justice John G. Roberts Jr., who was asked to preside and declined.

-“All means all, and there are no exceptions to the rule,” Rep. Jamie Raskin (D-Md.), a constitutional law professor and the lead impeachment manager, said on the Senate floor Feb.
-9, at the start of Trump’s second impeachment trial.
+“All means all, and there are no exceptions to the rule,” Rep. Jamie B. Raskin (D-Md.), a constitutional law professor and the lead impeachment manager, said on the Senate floor Tuesday, at the start of Trump’s second impeachment trial.

 “While the framers very clearly envisaged the occasional necessity of initiating impeachment proceedings, they put in place only a very general framework to guide future action,” according to the Senate Historical Office.

 The Supreme Court unanimously ruled in 1993 that the Senate had the sole power to try impeached officials and that judges could not step in to resolve disputes concerning the rules and procedures senators used to conduct such trials.
 Such disputes are “nonjusticiable,” Chief Justice William H. Rehnquist wrote in deciding Walter Nixon v.
-United States, meaning they cannot be heard by the courts, unless they involve the basic requirements listed in the Constitution (such as a two-thirds majority of senators needed to convict).
+United States, meaning they cannot be heard by the courts unless they involve the basic requirements listed in the Constitution (such as a two-thirds majority of senators needed to convict).

 Rehnquist wrote that the “controversy … involves a political question” and that “the word ‘sole’ indicates that this authority is reposed in the Senate and nowhere else.”

-While reporting our fact-check in 2019, some scholars argued it was impossible to impeach former officials.
+While we reported our fact check in 2019, some scholars argued it was impossible to impeach former officials.
 Some said it was possible — if Congress wanted to ban them from holding federal office again.
 One scholar said a definitive answer would come only after a court battle on these issues.

 Frank O. Bowman III of the University of Missouri School of Law, the author of “High Crimes and Misdemeanors: A History of Impeachment for the Age of Trump,” told us in 2019 that the answer was “unknowable.”
 This year, in a letter signed by numerous legal scholars, Bowman adopted the view that “the Constitution permits the impeachment, conviction, and disqualification of former officers, including presidents.”